Dow, Nasdaq futures drop after mixed tech earnings; Fed meeting eyed

-Microsoft Corp (MSFT.O) met quarterly sales expectations and beat profit estimates, but its shares fell 2.4% in premarket trading on skepticism about one-off benefits included in the results and high hopes after a year-long rally. read more
+Microsoft Corp met quarterly sales expectations and beat profit estimates, but its shares fell 2.4% in premarket trading on skepticism about one-off benefits included in the results and high hopes after a year-long rally.

-Google parent Alphabet Inc (GOOGL.O) jumped 5.2% on reporting record profit for the second consecutive quarter and a $50 billion share buyback but warned a surge in usage and ad sales during the pandemic may slow as people resume in-person activities. read more
+Google parent Alphabet Inc jumped 5.2% on reporting record profit for the second consecutive quarter and a $50 billion share buyback but warned a surge in usage and ad sales during the pandemic may slow as people resume in-person activities.

-Biotech Amgen Inc (AMGN.O) fell 3.6% as it said its first-quarter sales and profit fell due to a 7% drop in its net drug prices and a hit from the COVID-19 pandemic. read more
+Biotech Amgen Inc fell 3.6% as it said its first-quarter sales and profit fell due to a 7% drop in its net drug prices and a hit from the COVID-19 pandemic.

-Some of the top U.S. companies, including Boeing Co (BA.N), Qualcomm Inc (QCOM.O), Caterpillar Inc (CAT.N) and Exxon Mobil Corp (XOM.N), are reporting their first-quarter earnings this week.
+Some of the top U.S. companies, including Boeing Co, Qualcomm Inc, Caterpillar Inc and Exxon Mobil Corp, are reporting their first-quarter earnings this week.

 Shares of Facebook rose 2.0%, while Apple fell 0.2%.